 Petunia and Poppy are sisters from the same litter but have different personalities.
 Petunia is a little more brave and outgoing while Poppy is a little more hesitant and shy.

-Many pigs are sold as miniature pigs (there is no such thing) and once the novelty wears off and the owners discover their pig is indeed a PIG and not a toy, they end up being abandoned or are rescued by pig rescues who often have a hard time rehoming them.
+Labels such as teacup, micro, micro mini, extreme micro, nano, and pixie are misleading marketing terms.
+These are not descriptions of size or breeds of pig.
+Many pigs sold are sold under these misleading terms and once the novelty wears off and th owners discover their pig is indeed, A PIG and not a toy, the pig is abandoned or sent to a rescue organization who often have a hard time rehoming them.

-If you are interested in owning a pot-bellied pig it is important that you research the care involved and consider adopting a pig from a rescue, if possible.
+If you are interested in owning a pot-bellied pig it is important that you research the care involved and consider adopting a spayed or neutered pig from a reputable pig rescue.

 Pot Bellied pigs can live for 12-18 years on average, however some have been know to live for 20 years.
 It is important that their lifespan be taken into consideration when choosing to own a pot-bellied pig since they have very specific housing and care needs.
 It is also important to check zoning laws in your city or neighborhood as many areas and HOA’s do not permit Pot-bellied pigs as pets.